AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-reports-mobile.md

   </tr>
   <tr>
    <td colname="col1"> Java Version Report </td>
    <td colname="col2"> <p>Groups mobile devices based on the Java version that they support.
 The Java Version report identifies the Java version by the Java Specification Request (JSR) supported by the device.
-The report also includes an Unknown group for unidentified mobile operating systems. </p> <p>You can find out more about a given JSR at the <a href="https://jcp.org/en/jsr/overview" scope="external" format="html"> Java Community Process</a> website. </p> </td>
+The report also includes an Unknown group for unidentified mobile operating systems. </p> <p>You can find out more about a given JSR at the <a href="https://jcp.org/en/jsr/overview"  > Java Community Process</a> website. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Bookmark URL Length Report </td>